-Guidance on running exams in the November 2020 series A guide for exams officers and Heads of Centre
+Guidance on running exams in the June 2021 series A guide for exams officers and Heads of Centre

-We know that, due to the Covid-19 outbreak, many of our centres have questions about running exams in the November 2020 exam series.
+We know that many of you have questions about running exams in June 2021.
 To support you, and help answer your questions, we have produced this guide.
-You should use this, as well as the guidance in our current Cambridge Handbook, when planning the exam series in your centre.
+Make sure you use this alongside the Cambridge Handbook when planning the exam series in your centre.
 To make it easier to use and understand, we have structured this guide around the phases of the Cambridge Exams Cycle.

-We understand how important it is for students to take their exams, and we want to help you to run the November exam series safely and securely.
+We understand how important it is for students to take their exams, and we want to help you to run the June exam series safely and securely.
 If you decide to hold exams, you must comply with any guidance or instructions from national and local governments, and healthcare authorities.
 You also need to follow the regulations in the Cambridge Handbook.
 Where these conflict, or are difficult to combine, please contact us for advice.